http-party/node-http-proxy/README.md

 1. Standalone HTTP Proxy server
 2. Inside of another HTTP server (like Connect)
-3. From the command-line as a proxy daemon
-4. In conjunction with a Proxy Routing Table
+3. In conjunction with a Proxy Routing Table
+4. As a forward-proxy with a reverse proxy
+5. From the command-line as a proxy daemon

 ### Setup a basic stand-alone proxy server
 <pre>